myduyenn218/bootstrap-duallistbox/README.md

 - `infoTextFiltered`, defaults to `'<span class="label label-warning">Filtered</span> {0} from {1}'`, determines which element format to use when some element is filtered.
 Remember to insert the `{0}` and `{1} `placeholders.
 - `infoTextEmpty`, defaults to `'Empty list'`, determines the `string` to use when there are no options in the list.
 - `filterOnValues`, defaults to `false`, set this to `true` to filter the `option`s according to their `value`s and not their HTML contents.
-- `iconsPrefix`, defaults to `oi`, set it to whichever prefix your icon family uses.
-- `iconMove`, defaults to `oi-arrow-thick-right`, sets the class for the move icon.
-- `iconRemove`, defaults to `oi-arrow-thick-left`, sets the class for the remove icon.

 ### Methods